Gravydigger/blog/src/content/post/arch-install/index.md

 ### Partitioning the disk

-I hope you backed up your data on your drive, cause this step is gonna cause **data loss**.
+I hope you backed up your data on your drive, 'cause this step is gonna cause **data loss**.
 First, you'll need to see what device your storage drive is using [fdisk](https://wiki.archlinux.org/title/Fdisk):

 ```